rust-lang/rust-by-example/src/flow_control/match/destructuring/destructure_slice.md

 # arrays/slices

-In like manner to tuples, arrays and slices can be destructured this way:
+Like tuples, arrays and slices can be destructured this way:

 ```rust,editable
 fn main() {